the-pudding/same-gender-songs/README.md

 ## Manual steps

-#### Artists' gender
+### Artists' gender

-Manually tags each artist as `male`, `female`, or `mixed`.
+Each artist was manually tagged as `male`, `female`, or `mixed`.
 The `mixed` tag is used for musical groups or collaborations with both male and female contributors.
 It is also used when the artist has explicited stated they identify as non-binary or genderfluid.
 Genders were manually collected and verified using Google, Wikipedia, and artists' personal websites.